Azure/fta-internalbusinessapps/appmodernization/containers-on-service-fabric/articles/containers-on-service-fabric-with-compose.md

 ````POWERSHELL
 Connect-ServiceFabricCluster -ConnectionEndpoint composeapps-sf.westeurope.cloudapp.azure.com:19000
 ````
-> The Service Fabric Connection Endpoint is shown in the Azure Portal.
+> **Note:** The Service Fabric Connection Endpoint is shown in the Azure Portal.
 Navigate to your Service Fabric instance and find it in the overview tab.

 ![Screenshot](media/containers-on-service-fabric-with-compose/sf-compose029.png)